-Each team for the Confederation EC&AC Cableski Seniors Championships shall consist of a maximum of 5 skiers, with the further limitation that no team may have more than 4 men or 4 women.
+Each team for the Confederation EC&AC Cableski Seniors Championships shall consist of a maximum of 5 6 skiers either from the Senior 1 or Senior 2 age category, with the further limitation that no team may have more than 4 men or 4 women.

 Each federation shall furthermore have the right to nominate two reserve skiers to its team, to replace an injured skier, provided the maximum of 4 men or 4 women is not exceeded.